potix/json_finder/README.md

     * two arguments.
     * first argument is coluanm name of json string.
     * second argument is key for finding.
-    * return string or null
+    * return string or null.
         * integer, real and boolean are returned as string
     * nested key is separate by '.'.
         * e.g: { "a" : { "b" : 1 } } -> 'a.b', { "a" : [ "b" ] }  -> 'a.0'